 For efficiency and also to protect data quality the master data is built into the system.
 This allows the user to pick data from the lists and avoids inconsistencies from typos,shorthand expressions etc., which end up corrupting data quality.

 The TMS gives you full control over who you want to share data with and who you want to trade with.
-If you have not specifically given permission, then no outsiders can see who, you are trading with, or what you are trading.
+No outsiders can see who, you are trading with, or what you are trading and unless you have given specific permission to a company, that company cannot trade with you.
 Two parties trading with each other will obviously know the contents of the deals, they make, but this remains private information between the two parties.